Museum & Gardens

 How do I become a docent?

-Over the course of a year, the total time commitment for trainings is about 30 hours.
-Additional requirements including meetings, tour shadowing, and practice tours are estimated up to 20 more hours of your time.
-This equates to about 6 hours of your time each month.
+Over the course of the program, the total time commitment for training, shadowing, and other requirements is about fifty hours.
+This equates to about six hours of your time each month.

 Docents choose to volunteer with the tour groups, events, and programs that best suit them.
 They are never assigned work.